mercadopago/devsite-docs/guides/online-payments/subscriptions/previous-requirements.en.md

 ## Considerations and restrictions

 ----[mla]----
-Please note that the minimum amount allowed to create a subscription is $2 and the maximum is $250,000.
+Please note that the minimum amount allowed to create a subscription is $ 2 and the maximum is $ 250,000.

 ------------

 ----[mlb]----
-Please note that the minimum amount allowed to create a subscription is R$ 0.5 and the maximumm is R$ 50.000.
+Please note that the minimum amount allowed to create a subscription is R$ 0.5 and the maximum is R$ 50,000.

 ------------

 ----[mlm]----
-Please note that the minimum amount allowed to create a subscription is $ 10 and the maximum is R$ 200.000.
+Please note that the minimum amount allowed to create a subscription is $ 10 and the maximum is $ 200,000.

 ------------